Harkness Researcher Dr. Stephen Tsang Honored by The Macula Society

 The 30th recipient of the esteemed award, Dr. Tsang is the Laszlo T. Bito Associate Professor of Ophthalmology and Associate Professor of Pathology and Cell Biology at Columbia University.
-He is an acclaimed clinical geneticist in the care of individuals with retinal degenerations, and is known worldwide for his pivotal research in reprogramming the metabolome as a therapeutic avenue.
+He is an acclaimed clinical geneticist in the care of individuals with retinal degenerations and is known worldwide for his pivotal research in reprogramming the metabolome as a therapeutic avenue.
 As a result, Dr. Tsang has earned a reputation as one of the world's foremost authority in therapeutics of neurodegenerative disorders.

 The Macula Society was founded in 1977 out of the need for a forum to present and critique the rapidly expanding new research in retinal vascular and macular disease.
-Today, the organization’s memberships includes some 423 international investigators, the vast majority of whom are actively engaged in cutting-edge research and/or major clinical trials.
+Today, the organization’s memberships include some 423 international investigators, the vast majority of whom are actively engaged in cutting-edge research and/or major clinical trials.